Identifying vital nodes through augmented random walks on higher-order networks: Methodology Higher-order Augmented Random Walk (HoRW)

 \subsection{Convergence of HoRW}

-Demonstrating the convergence of the HoRW is important, as eliminating the necessity for an auxiliary convergence step in the algorithm would confer a significant advantage in scaling the model to large-scale networks \cite{lu2011leaders}.
+Demonstrating the convergence of the HoRW holds paramount significance \del{is important}, as eliminating the necessity for an auxiliary convergence step in the algorithm would confer a significant advantage in scaling the model to large-scale networks \cite{lu2011leaders}.

 We conduct convergence analysis on a connected network with diameter $l$.
-We first show that the topologies of the networks corresponding to matrices $C$ and $W$ are identical.
+First, we show that the topologies of the networks corresponding to the matrices $C$ and $W$ are identical.
 If $C_{ij}>0$, then nodes $i$ and $j$ are directly connected, and there exists at least one simplex containing both $i$ and $j$.
 We can find a path from $i$ to $\alpha$ and $\alpha$ to $j$, and therefore, $W_{ij}>0$.
 Similarly, if $W_{ij}>0$, we can find at least one simplex containing both $i$ and $j$, indicating that nodes $i$ and $j$ are directly connected in the original graph, i.e., $C_{ij}>0$.
 We can conclude that the elements in $C^l$ and $W^l$ are all positive, i.e., $C$ and $W$ are primitive since the network topology corresponding to the matrices $C$ and $W$ is the same and the network diameter is $l$.

 The matrix $W^{\top}$, which is row-normalized, has obviously an eigenvalue $1$ with eigenvector $\frac{1}{N}$, and thus $1$ is also an eigenvalue of $W$.
 We will prove that the algebraic multiplicity of this eigenvalue is 1 by contradiction.
-Suppose the matrix $W^{\top}$ has another eigenvector $\boldsymbol{x}$ whose entries are not identical and the largest one is $x_i$.
+Suppose that the matrix $W^{\top}$ has another eigenvector $\boldsymbol{x}$ whose entries are not identical and the largest one is $x_i$.
 The assumption of eigenvectors with heterogeneous terms leads to the contradiction that

 Here, $w_{ij}^{\prime} $ denotes the element of the $i$-th row and $j$-column row of matrix $(W^l)^{\top}$.
 This contradiction indicates that $(W^l)^{\top}$, and thus $W$, has a unique eigenvector associated with eigenvalue 1, i.e., a unique steady state.